luau-lang/site/src/content/docs/reference/api.md

 void luaL_where(lua_State* L, int lvl);
 ```

-Places a string with function name and function definition line in a format `"function:line: "` (with a traling space) on top of the stack.
+Places a string with source and line information about the selected call frame level `lvl` in a format `"{source}:{line}: "` (with a traling space) on top of the stack.
-If there is no function at the selected call frame level or it does not have a definition line, empty string is placed instead.
+If there is no associated line number for the selected call frame level (for example, it is a C function call frame), empty string is placed instead.

 Can be called without a stack space reservation.